About the Film

 Popular Belief: Ever since the Ancient Greeks Invented Democracy, it is handed over like a torch

 Popular belief has it that the ancient Greeks invented democracy.
 But that is not the case as David Stasavage, professor and Dean for the social sciences at NYU, points out in his book The Decline and Rise of Democracy (Princeton Press).
-In his book David Stasavage provides abundant evidence that democracy as a form of governance has been practiced since pre-historic times.
+In his book David Stasavage provides abundant evidence that democracy as a form of governance has been practiced since prehistoric times.
 It comes and goes depending on social structures and economic conditions.
-He further questions the western idea that democracy is like a torch, given to the Athenians by the Gods, than passed on to the Romans who lossed it during the European middel ages, but resurfaced again in the Italian renaissance, passed on to the French Revolution and finally safe-guarded by the United States after the horrors of the first and second world wars.
+He further questions the western idea that democracy is like a torch, given to the Athenians by the Gods, than passed on to the Romans who lossed it during the European middle ages, but resurfaced again in the Italian renaissance, passed on to the French Revolution and finally safe-guarded by the United States after the horrors of the two world wars.

 Dark Ages versus Ages of Enlightenment - Tyranny versus Democracy